|Asian American Comparative Collection (AACC)

 and would especially welcome descriptive information from anyone

-Pendleton, Oregon, for example, the "Pendleton Underground" tour
+mass media.
+In Pendleton, Oregon, for example, the "Pendleton

-takes visitors into basements that some guides call "Chinese
+Underground" tour takes visitors into basements that some guides

-one basement, the tour presents no convincing evidence to indicate
+Chinese laundry in one basement, there is convincing evidence to

-that any other Chinese people once lived "underground" there;
+indicate that any other Chinese people once lived "underground"